IvanChernyshov/NistChemPy/update/README.md

 6. [extract_info_from_htmls.py](extract_info_from_htmls.py): extracts info on compounds from prepared compound HTMLs and saves it as if final nist_data.csv final required for the package.

+7. [get_old_IDs.py](get_old_IDs.py): tries to download HTML-pages of compounds that are missing in current nist_data.csv file, but is available in old versions.
+If there are such entries, the previous script must be re-executed.